 Kevin McIsaac (KM): I would say that Solaris, HP UX, AIX all became what you might class legacy, probably about 2005.
 They are still used.
 They still run a lot of workloads but the growth rates on them are fairly slow and a lot of new workloads are being run on either Windows or Linux.

 I think what it comes down to is that all products go through a cycle of growth and maturity and at some stage they get to a point where they are beyond good enough.
-Then only a very small section of the users really
+Then only a very small section of the users really need the advanced features and the good enough products, which are literally Linux and Microsoft Windows, are actually good enough!
+So people say well why do I need to go down the Solaris or AIX route when I can get Microsoft on Intel?

 So instead people start looking for more scalability, as in the case of Solaris or more advanced features or whatever it is.
 They say I've got everything I need, what else could I get?
 Then when they start looking at Intel-based hardware they found they could get the hardware much, much cheaper and buy more of them.